sccn/sccn.github.io/others/Running_EEGLAB_on_Octave.md

 All EEGLAB signal processing functions should run on Octave.
-Although [Octave](http://www.gnu.org/software/octave/) is relatively compatible with Matlab for functions purely performing computations, the Octave graphic rendering engine sometimes cannot render all EEGLAB graphics subtleties.
+Although [Octave](http://www.gnu.org/software/octave/) is relatively compatible with MATLAB for functions purely performing computations, the Octave graphic rendering engine sometimes cannot render all EEGLAB graphics subtleties.
 In particular, we have encountered the following
 issues:

 -   EEGLAB interactive pop-up windows and the *eegplot.m* interactive data scrolling function are not functional.
-Below, an example of head plot in Matlab (left) and Octave (right).
+Below, an example of head plot in MATLAB (left) and Octave (right).
 ![](/assets/images/Octave_headplot.png)

 -   Head plots are missing a shadow property (see figure above right - facial feature shadowing is absent)
 -   Plug-ins need to be installed manually (downloaded as zip files and uncompressed in the EEGLAB plugins folder).
-Most plug-ins (including SIFT and LIMO) have not been tested on Octave and will likely not be functional.
+Most plugins (including SIFT and LIMO) have not been tested on Octave and will likely not be functional.
 They could probably be made functional by their developers or by motivated users.